kavia-common/thought-chain-platform-214367-214409/thought_frontend/README.md

 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify

+> Note: Delete functionality is disabled across the app for safety.
+You can submit and edit your own thoughts (with device token), but cannot delete thoughts.

 ## Getting Started

 In the project directory, you can run: